webis-de/small-text/docs/data_structures.rst

 2. Iteration must be supported
 3. The length of dataset (`__len__`) must return the number of data instances

-See :py:class:`small_text.integrations.transformers.TransformersDataset` for an example.
+See :py:class:`small_text.integrations.transformers.datasets.TransformersDataset` for an example.